kshitizShri929/Jenkins/mydocument.md

 N: See apt-secure(8) manpage for repository creation and user configuration details.

 ```
+sudo: This command is used to execute with superuser privileges.

+apt-get:This is the package management command.
+It is used for handling packages—installing, updating, and removing them.

+update: This command is used to update the system.

 ## Step 5 Install Jenkins
 ```
 sudo apt-get install jenkins -y